Juice Robinson: Impact Wrestling (2021)

-All Elite Wrestling (2022–present)
+All Elite Wrestling / Return to ROH (2022–present)

-Robinson made his debut for All Elite Wrestling on the September 28th edition of AEW Dynamite, where he faced Jon Moxley in an AEW World Championship Eliminator match, in a losing effort.
+Robinson made his debut for All Elite Wrestling (AEW) on the September 28 edition of Dynamite where he faced Jon Moxley in an AEW World Championship Eliminator match in a losing effort.
 On December 2, it was reported Robinson officially signed with AEW.
-Robinson returned to Ring of Honor, now AEW's sister promotion through AEW Owner Tony Khan's purchase, at the Final Battle PPV on December 10, facing champion Samoa Joe for his ROH Television Championship, which he failed to win.
+Robinson returned to Ring of Honor, now AEW's sister promotion through AEW Owner Tony Khan's purchase, at Final Battle on December 10, facing champion Samoa Joe for his ROH Television Championship, which he failed to win.